liuliu/ccv/doc/convnet.md

 response normalization layer followed the pooling layer.

 The input dimension to ccv's implemented network is 225x225, and in Caffe, it is 227x227.
-Alex's paper mentioned their input size is 224x224.
-For 225x225, it implies a 1 pixel padding around the input image such that with 11x11 filter and 4 stride size, a 55x55 output will be generated.
+Alex's paper as well as Matt's mentioned their input size is 224x224.
+For 225x225, it implies a 1 pixel padding around the input image such that with 11x11 filter and 2 stride size, a 111x111 output will be generated.
+However, the output of the first convolutional layer in Matt's paper is 110x110.

 Data Preparation: